greenelab/deep-review/CONTRIBUTING.md

 If you add references that use tags, make sure to add those tags and their corresponding citations to [`references/tags.tsv`](references/tags.tsv).

 If the automatically extracted reference information contains errors, it can be [manually overridden](references/README.md#reference-overrides).

+## Authorship information

+Authorship information and order is extracted from [`authors.tsv`](../content/authors.tsv).
+To add an author, insert a row into this table.
+We recommend authors add themselves to `authors.tsv` via pull request (when requested by a maintainer), thereby signaling that they've read and approved the manuscript.